 Air Fryer Tiramisu –As an audience of cooks, you know that tiramisu is a delicious and indulgent dessert.
-But what you may not know is that it’s also surprisingly easy to make at home!
-This recipe requires just a few simple ingredients, and it comes together in no time.
+But you may not know that it’s also surprisingly easy to make at home!
+This recipe requires just a few simple ingredients and comes together in no time.
 So why not indulge in a little bit of Italy tonight?
 Enjoy!

 Air Fryer Tiramisu

 Is there anything better than tiramisu?
-This classic Italian dessert is made with layers of coffee-flavored ladyfinger cookies, rich mascarpone cheese filling, and a dusting of cocoa powder on top.
+This classic Italian dessert is made with layers of coffee-flavored ladyfinger cookies, rich mascarpone cheese filling, and cocoa powder on top.
 It’s the perfect ending to any meal!

 Check Out Our Latest Air Fryer Recipe And Video!